-Should the Court vacate the MDO, but recognize FDA's authority to require the kinds of studies necessary to show a benefit to adult smokers, any further relief to Petitioner allowing it to keep its products on the market while it conducts the required studies would turn the TCA on its head by allowing Petitioner to market its products despite having failed to satisfy the statutory public health standard, a showing the TCA requires applicants to demonstrate before marketing a tobacco product.
+Should the Court vacate the MDO, but recognize FDA's authority to require the kinds of studies necessary to show a benefit to adult smokers, any further relief to Petitioner allowing it to keep its products on the market while it conducts the required studies would turn the TCA on its head by allowing Petitioner to market its products despite having failed to satisfy the statutory public health standard, a showing the TCA expressly requires applicants to demonstrate before marketing a tobacco product.
 21 U.S.C. § 387j(c)(2)(A).

-Further relief would also effectively place the burden of Petitioner's continuing failure to meet the public health standard on the young people who have already suffered so seriously at the hands of flavored ecigarette manufacturers, rather than on the companies that have enjoyed the benefit of a years-long regulatory "holiday."
+Importantly, further relief would also effectively place the burden of Petitioner's continuing failure to meet the public health standard on the young people who have already suffered so seriously at the hands of flavored e-cigarette manufacturers, rather than on the companies that have enjoyed the benefit of a years-long regulatory "holiday."
 If granted, Petitioner's requested relief would run counter to the TCA and have profoundly negative public health consequences.
+It should therefore be denied by this Court.